Bennett Roesch was a fabulous part of the NextSpace Santa Cruz coworking community.

 What strikes me about what we collectively want is that, in a space full of freelancers, independent professionals, startups and small businesses, there is not a single mention of money, funding, being acquired, selling more, getting more clients, material wants or income goals.

 Now I’ll pose the question to you: What do you want?

 In your space, in your community, in your life, in your heart?

 Photo of Bennett: Jules Holdsworth

-Coworking space operators: Subscribe to the Coworking Out Loud Newsletter to get industry insights, resources and content marketing tips delivered to your inbox.
+Coworking space operators: Subscribe to the Coworking Out Loud Newsletter to get weekly content tips and curated articles about community, connection and coworking.